Skip to main content

 Engineer

-It feels like ages!
-It's been several years since I last used Windows.
+It's been a long time!
+It's been several years since we last used Windows.

 We tried a few methods and finally settled on using PowerShell to set up the Python environment.